-The Novel Coronavirus and its spread through mainland China and other countries is a rapidly changing situation, therefore, we advise any of our customers travelling to or from any affected area to keep up to date with the advice issued by the Foreign and Commonwealth Office (FCO).
+The Novel Coronavirus and its spread through mainland China and other countries is a rapidly changing situation, therefore, we advise any of our customers travelling to or from any affected area to keep up to date with the advice issued by the Foreign, Commonwealth & Development Office (FCDO).

 If you are travelling to, or even through, a country that has been affected by the virus, you are advised to take basic precautions like regular hand washing and to watch out for any symptoms of the virus, for example a dry cough, high temperature or feeling short of breath.
 If you notice these symptoms, and you have been to an affected country within the last 14 days, you are advised to call 111 and to stay in your home.
 For more information visit the NHS website dedicated to the Wuhan Novel Coronavirus.